 - (a) Immunizations Compacting States shall give thirty (30) calendar days from the date of enrollment.
-For a series of immunizations, initial vaccinations must be obtained within thirty (30) calendar days. - (b) Kindergarten and First grade entrance age Students shall be allowed to continue their enrollment at grade level in the receiving State commensurate with their grade level (including Kindergarten) from a LEA in the sending State at the time of transition, regardless of age.
+For a series of immunizations, initial vaccinations must be obtained within thirty (30) calendar days. - (b) Kindergarten and First grade entrance age Students shall be allowed to continue their enrollment at grade level in the receiving State commensurate with their grade level (including Kindergarten) from an LEA in the sending State at the time of transition, regardless of age.
 In the case of a Kindergarten student, the student must have been enrolled and attended class in the sending State in order to assure continued attendance in Kindergarten in the receiving State.
-A student that has satisfactorily completed the prerequisite grade level in the local education agency in the sending State shall be eligible for enrollment in the next highest grade level in the receiving State, regardless of age.
-A student transferring after the start of the school year in the receiving State shall enter the school in the receiving State on their validated level from an accredited school in the sending State.

-- (1) Any student who transfers from an out-of-state public school and who does not meet regular age requirements for admission to the school of the State being transferred into shall be admitted upon presentation of the data required in subsection (3). - (2) Any student who transfers from an out-of-state non public school and who does not meet regular age requirements for admission to a public school in the State being transferred, shall be admitted if the student meets age requirements for public schools within the State from which he or she is transferring, and if the transfer of the student's academic credit is acceptable under rules of the school board.
-Prior to admission, the parent or guardian must also provide the data required in subsection (3). - (3) In order to be admitted into a school of the State being transferred, such a student transferring from an out-of-state school must provide the following data: - (i) Official documentation that the parent(s) or guardian(s) were resident(s) of the State in which the child was previously enrolled in school; - (ii) An official letter or transcript from the proper school authority which shows a record of attendance, academic information, and grade placement of the student; - (iii) Documented evidence of immunization against communicable diseases; and - (iv)Evidence of date of birth.
+A student that has satisfactorily completed the prerequisite grade level in the LEA in the sending State shall be eligible for enrollment in the next highest grade level in the receiving State, regardless of age.
+A student transferring after the start of the school year in the receiving State shall enter the school in the receiving State on their validated level from an accredited school in the sending State. - (1) Any student who transfers from an out-of-state public school and who does not meet regular age requirements for admission to the school of the State being transferred into shall be admitted upon presentation of the data required in subsection (3). - (2) Any student who transfers from an out-of-state non-public school and who does not meet regular age requirements for admission to a public school in the State being transferred, shall be admitted if the student meets age requirements for public schools within the State from which he or she is transferring, and if the transfer of the student's academic credit is acceptable under rules of the receiving school board.
+Prior to admission, the parent or guardian must also provide the data required in subsection (3). - (3) In order to be admitted into a school of the State being transferred, such a student transferring from an out-ofstate school must provide the following data: - (i) Official documentation that the parent(s) or guardian(s) were resident(s) of the State in which the child was previously enrolled in school; - (ii) An official letter or transcript from the proper school authority which shows a record of attendance, academic information, and grade placement of the student; - (iii) Documented evidence of immunization against communicable diseases; and - (iv) Evidence of date of birth. - (4) Accreditation of the school in the sending state shall only be required where accreditation of that school is otherwise required under the laws of the sending state for the provision of public funds.